UviDTE-UviSpace/uvispace-documentation/Tutorials.rst

 *SOPC-Builder* and *Qsys* create a lot of logic automatically.
-For example, *Avalon MM* buses create the logic circuits needed to implement the desired address map. *SOPC-Builder* and *Qsys* also have a big library of IP (Intelectual Property) cores that are tested and documented.
+For example, *Avalon MM* buses create the logic circuits needed to implement the desired address map. *SOPC-Builder* and *Qsys* also have a big library of IP (Intellectual Property) cores that are tested and documented.
 This permits the developer to focus his efforts on the components that are specific to the application.